JUN 21-26, 2026 (4 spots left)

 Here's how it works:

 Mornings we write.
-Afternoons we wander. we have a day of adventure and in the Evenings we gather.
+Afternoons we discuss. we have days of adventure and in the Evenings we gather.

 There will be guided sessions on voice, on storytelling, on saying the thing you've been circling.
 But this isn't school.
 There's no curriculum you're behind on, no right way to do it.
 Some days you'll write for hours.
 Some days you'll sit by the river and let your brain go quiet.
 Both count.